My Professor Accused Me of Using AI — What Are My Rights? — WriteMask AI Humanizer

 Writing process evidence: Google Docs version history, saved drafts, outlines, research notes, browser history showing your research.
 This is your strongest evidence.

 Challenge the detector's accuracy: Point out that AI detectors have documented false positive rates of 5-15%.
+Our guide to AI detection false positives has the research to back this up.
 Turnitin's own documentation warns against using it as sole evidence.

 Expert testimony: Research papers documenting AI detection false positives can support your case.
 The bias against non-native English speakers is well-documented.